-The calculations below outline how an intrinsic value for Wells Fargo is arrived at by discounting future dividends to their present value.
-This approach is used for finance firms where free cash flow is difficult to estimate (e.g. Banks/ Insurance firms).
+The calculations below outline how an intrinsic value for Wells Fargo is arrived at using the Excess Return Model.
+This approach is used for finance firms where free cash flow is difficult to estimate.

 See our documentation to learn about this calculation.

 Excess Returns = (Stable Return on equity – Cost of equity) (Book Value of Equity per share)

 $1.19 = (12.71% – 9.79%) * $40.74)

 Terminal Value of Excess Returns = Excess Returns / (Cost of Equity - Expected Growth Rate)

 $16.23 = $1.19 / (9.79% - 2.47%)

 Value of Equity = Book Value per share + Terminal Value of Excess Returns

 $56.97 = $40.74 + $16.23Inputs used in model: